BardicDefense/purple-hack/README.md

 ### Missile Phase

-Missile attacks can be made if you have a ranged weapon readied at the start of the round, are not locked in melee, and the target is not blocked (by one or more creatures along direct line of sight, unless the target is one or more sizes larger than any blockers).
+Missile attacks can be made if you have a ranged weapon equipped at the start of the round, are not locked in melee, and the target is not blocked (by one or more creatures along direct line of sight, unless the target is one or more sizes larger than any blockers).

 Missile attacks use all relevant modifiers above, except the bonus for being on a mount or the target being prone.
 Missile-specific modifiers include: